Archive: This is the intelligence report from April 3, 2026. View the latest report →

 CRITICAL

-SYNAP-CI transport blockade threat continues
+SYNAP-CI transport blockade threat persists over pricing dispute

 Forward Assessment (48-72h) // MODERATE Confidence